nanameru/gpt-5-plan-mcp/README.md

 # gpt-5-plan MCP Server

-This repository contains an MCP server (STDIO) that uses GPT-5 to create and execute plans.
+This repository contains an MCP server (STDIO) that uses GPT-5 to create plans.

 ## Prerequisites
 - Node.js 18+